cyberpolin/rail-online-shop/doc/README.md

 - As an owner, I want to be able to update the descriptions and photos of products.
 - As an owner, I want to be able to delete products from the catalog.

+###New requirements
+  - As a owner, I want to be able to validate mandatory name, description and price when i add a product
+  - As a owner, i want to validate price is a floating number
+  - As a owner, I want to be able to see a product picture
+  - As a owner, I want to have test for my product.

 ## Wireframe Mockups

 Index Page: